-- (1) Totals may not add due to rounding. - (2) Some fiscal 2014 amounts were reclassified to conform to the fiscal 2015 presentation in the Statutory Basis Financial Report. - (3) Prior to January 1, 2014, public utility corporations were subject to an excise tax of 6.5% on net income.
-Legislation enacted in 2013 repealed the separate excise tax for utility corporations, which are now subject to the corporate excise imposed on business corporations. - (4) For fiscal 2013 through 2017, tax and non-tax revenue from judgments and settlements in excess of \$10 million is included in specific tax and non-tax revenue categories.
-See "COMMONWEALTH REVENUES Federal and Other Non-Tax Revenues; Settlements and Judgments." - (5) The total tax revenues for fiscal 2018 reflect the level projected in the fiscal 2018 budget, and the Executive Office for Administration and Finance current estimate of tax-related settlements and judgments. - (6) Beginning in fiscal 2015, the annual amount of sales tax receipts statutorily credited to the MBTA was increased by \$160 million.
-See "COMMONWEALTH REVENUES AND EXPENDITURES - State Taxes; Sales and Use Tax." - (7) The Workforce Training Fund is not subject to annual appropriation, and the employer contributions are deposited directly in the Workforce Training Fund after their collection. - (8) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, abandoned property proceeds and other inter-fund transfers. - (9) Fiscal 2016 budgeted Debt Service excluded \$113 million in payments made from a non-budgeted fund that was made from budgeted funds in other years. - (10) Fiscal 2016 and fiscal 2017 Post-Employment Benefits include all budgeted pension transfers and transfers to the State Retiree Benefit Trust Fund (SRBTF).
+(2) Some fiscal 2014 amounts were reclassified to conform to the fiscal 2015 presentation in the Statutory Basis Financial Report.

+(3) Prior to January 1, 2014, public utility corporations were subject to an excise tax of 6.5% on net income.
+Legislation enacted in 2013 repealed the separate excise tax for utility corporations, which are now subject to the corporate excise imposed on business corporations.

+(4) For fiscal 2013 through 2017, tax and non-tax revenue from judgments and settlements in excess of \$10 million is included in specific tax and non-tax revenue categories.
+See "COMMONWEALTH REVENUES - Federal and Other Non-Tax Revenues; Settlements and Judgments."

+(5) Beginning in fiscal 2015, the annual amount of sales tax receipts statutorily credited to the MBTA was increased by \$160 million.
+See "COMMONWEALTH REVENUES AND EXPENDITURES - State Taxes; Sales and Use Tax."

+(6) The Workforce Training Fund is not subject to annual appropriation, and employer contributions are deposited directly in the Workforce Training Fund after their collection.

+(7) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, abandoned property proceeds and other inter-fund transfers.

+(8) Fiscal 2016 budgeted Debt Service excluded \$113 million in payments made from a non-budgeted fund that was made from budgeted funds in other years.

+(9) Fiscal 2016 and fiscal 2017 Post-Employment Benefits include all budgeted pension transfers and transfers to the State Retiree Benefits Trust Fund (SRBTF).
 Fiscal 2013 through 2015 Post-Employment Benefits include all budgeted pension transfers and transfers to the SRBTF, excluding transfers to the SRBTF equivalent to a specified percentage of tobacco settlement payments of approximately \$25 million in fiscal 2013, \$56 million in fiscal 2014, and \$73 million in fiscal 2015.
-In fiscal 2018, Post-Employment Benefits includes a transfer to the SRBTF equivalent to 10% of tobacco settlement revenue (approximately \$25 million) paid out of debt service reversions.
-See "PENSION AND OPEB FUNDING Other Post-Employment Benefit Obligations (OPEB)." - (11) The fiscal 2016 and later budgets do not include appropriations of funding for the Health Connector because they assume that increased dedicated revenues in the CCTF, federal grants and self-generated revenues will be able to cover the full program and administrative costs. - (12) Consists largely of appropriations authorized to be expended in the following year.
+In fiscal 2018, the budget as adopted included a transfer to the SRBTF equivalent to 10% of tobacco settlement revenue (approximately \$25 million) paid out of debt service reversions.
+The Administration has filed legislation to increase this transfer to 30% of tobacco settlement revenue (approximately \$72 million).
+See "PENSION AND OPEB FUNDING - Other Post-Employment Benefit Obligations (OPEB)."

+- (10) The fiscal 2016 through fiscal 2018 budgets do not include appropriations of funding for the Health Connector because they assume that increased dedicated revenues in the CCTF, federal grants and self-generated revenues will be able to cover the full program and administrative costs. - (11) Consists largely of appropriations authorized to be expended in the following year.
-(13) The Executive Office for Administration and Finance will continue to monitor revenues and spending and implement measures as necessary to ensure that the Commonwealth's budget for fiscal 2018 will achieve statutory balance.